velvia/links/data_eng.md

 * [zfp](https://computing.llnl.gov/projects/zfp) - compressed floating-point / integer arrays that allow random access?

 * [FastLanes File Format](https://github.com/cwida/FastLanes/blob/dev/docs/specification.pdf) - excellent new columnar file format, SIMD/GPU friendly, combines cascading LightWeight Compression, Multi-Column Compression, and a novel operator-based "expression encoding" scheme
-* [BtrBlocks](https://www.cs.cit.tum.de/fileadmin/w00cfj/dis/papers/btrblocks.pdf) - a novel columnar format, a Parquet competitor, which uses some new encoding techniques including frequency and "FSST" and a novel floating point encoding - to achieve much better scan throughput than Parquet without using standard compression like ZSTD
+* [BtrBlocks](https://www.cs.cit.tum.de/fileadmin/w00cfj/dis/papers/btrblocks.pdf) - a novel set of cascadable or "stackable" columnar encoding techniques, including frequency and "FSST" and a novel floating point encoding - to achieve much better scan throughput than Parquet without using standard compression like ZSTD.
+However, the fastest techniques are for numeric data, not strings.
-* [Vortex](https://docs.vortex.dev) - next generation file format, supports random access to columnar compressed data, zero-copy on read, many of the same concepts I pioneered in compressed-vec
+* [Vortex](https://docs.vortex.dev) - next generation file format, the best implementation of BtrBlocks above available.
+Extremely flexible and pluggable architecture, like DataFusion.
+Has kernels to filter and read encoded data without decoding entire arrays to Arrow.
 * [F3](https://dl.acm.org/doi/pdf/10.1145/3749163) - a new "forwards compatible" columnar format from Andy Pavlo et al, featuring WASM decoders and improvements over Parquet for row grouping and deeply nested layout
 * [VelocyPack](https://github.com/arangodb/velocypack#readme) - compact and fast JSON storage and serialization, used in [ArangoDB](https://www.arangodb.com)
 * [Amazon Ion](https://amzn.github.io/ion-docs/guides/why.html#read-optimized-binary-format) - really interesting MsgPack/CBOR like serialization format from Amazon.
 Binary format supposed to be very compact even uncompressed, half the size of JSON, and is designed to be read-optimized with provisions for rapidly skipping to the field one wants.
 Also has "symbol table" support.